zacharydenton/hamr/pages/index.md

   4:00--6:00     Introductions, project pitches, and keynote speaker 6:00--7:00     Dinner
   7:00--11:00    Hacking!
 (Use this time to form teams and plan your hack.)
+  9:00--11:00    Performance by Tristan Perich and The Meehan/Perkins
+                 Percussion Duo.
+(Optional, transportation  will be
+                 provided.
+[More information].)
   11:00--12:00   Social hour and music jam session
   -------------- -------------------------------------------------------------